finos/legend/README.md

 * [Legend Language](https://github.com/finos/legend-pure): https://github.com/finos/legend-pure

 ### Model Repositories (GitLab)
-Additionally, the shared Legend models developed during the Phase 1 pilot (described below) are themselves open sourced code and available in the following GitLab repositories:
+Legend models developed on [the external shared instance](https://legend.finos.org/studio), including those built during the Phase 1 pilot described below, are themselves open sourced code and available in the following GitLab repositories:
 * FX Options extensions to the CDM: https://gitlab.legend.finos.org/alloy-pilot/cdm
 * Commodities Reference Data: https://gitlab.legend.finos.org/alloy-pilot/commonrefdata

-Note: To access (and fork, etc.) these GitLab model repositories directly, you will need an account on the Legend shared instance (also required to model and access these models through the Studio UI).
-An account may requested through the account request form at the bottom of https://www.finos.org/legend.
-(In the future we plan to migrate these repositories to public repos on GitLab.com, after which an account will no longer be needed to access the repositories that contain the models.)
+Note: To access (and fork, etc.) these GitLab model repositories directly, you will need an account on the Legend shared instance (an account is also required to model and access these models through the Studio UI).
+An account may be requested through the account request form at the bottom of https://www.finos.org/legend.
+(In the future we plan to [migrate these model repositories](https://github.com/finos/alloy/issues/177) to public repos on GitLab.com, after which an account will no longer be needed to access and contain the repositories that contain the models.)

 # Contributing
 To learn more about how to get involved with Legend and contribute to it, see the [CONTRIBUTING.md](CONTRIBUTING.md) file or the [Contribute section of the docs site](https://legend.finos.org/docs/getting-started/contribute-to-legend).

+# Development setup
+(Coming Soon)

 # Roadmap
 ## Phase 0 (October 2019 - January 2020) - COMPLETED